-2.7 Elements of frequency - site-level measurement-based quantification
+2.8 Elements of frequency - site level measurement-based quantification

-An essential question of methane emissions detection and quantification is the frequency of deployment, that is, how often quantification connected with reconciliation should be conducted.
-There is no single answer to this question, which depends on many things, including site configuration, local legislation, operational characteristics, expected emissions patterns that take account of emission source persistency, the type of technology used (for example, facility level vs source level), monitoring of other parameters already in place, historical record of successful reconciliation, and the costs and benefits of technology deployment.
+An essential question of methane emissions detection and quantification is the frequency of deployment, or how often quantification connected with reconciliation should be conducted.
+There is no single answer to this question, which depends on many factors including site configuration, local legislation, operational characteristics, expected emissions patterns or persistency, the type of technology used (for example, facility level vs. source level), monitoring of other parameters already in place, historical record of successful reconciliation, and the costs and benefits of technology deployment.

-This section covers determining the frequency of reconciliation between source- and site-level emissions quantification.
-This is different from the frequency of LDAR.
-LDAR may depend on other factors, such as local regulation and the emissions-reduction targets and guidelines of the company.
-Furthermore, LDAR is a mitigation tool independent of site-level measurement and reconciliation.
+This section covers how to determine the frequency of reconciliation between source level and site level emissions quantification.
+This is different from the frequency of LDAR, which may depend on other factors such as local regulation and the emissions reduction targets and guidelines of the company.
+Furthermore, LDAR is a mitigation tool independent of site level measurement and reconciliation.